My Advanced Trimix Diver Course

 This class is offered independently by me in Pompano Beach, Florida, near my home.
-Assisting me will be my friend, and fellow Instructor, Howard Ehrenberg.
-The course consists of three days of training, ideally with lecture and diving each day.
+The course consists of three days of training, ideally with diving in the morning, and classroom in the afternoon each day.
 There are 4 certification dives total.
-The planned lecture morning/dive afternoon schedule may be rearranged to accommodate the best weather conditions.
+The planned lecture/dive schedule may be rearranged to accommodate the best weather conditions.

-I expect that you come to this class already knowing how to dive.
-This is a serious class for serious students.
+I totally expect that you come to this class with a firm grasp of diving fundamentals, and already knowing how to dive Trimix.
 What we will be doing is honing the skills that you already have, and filling in the gaps of your existing knowledge and experience.
 As a novice diver you knew nothing, and you knew it.
 As you gained experience, you probably thought you knew it all.
-As you acquired real knowledge, you realized how much there still is to know.
-This is where I expect the student’s mindset to be for this class.
-We all continue to learn, and approach the deep water with humility and full knowledge of our limitations.
+As you acquired real knowledge, and experience, you realized how much there still is to know.
+This is where I expect the student's mindset to be for this class.
+We all continue to learn, and approach the deep water with humility and full knowledge of its dangers, and our individual limitations.
+Our survival depends on our honesty, our understanding, and our willingness to be ready for whatever might happen.

 All of the training dives will be on local area shipwrecks.
-The first day of diving we will make two air dives working on skills inthe 100′-150′ range.
-On day 2, we will be making a single dive in 250′ range.
-For the last day, we will be conducting a single dive on a wreck in the 300′ neighborhood.
+The first day of diving we will make two air dives working on skills in the 100'-150' range.
+On day 2, we will be making a single Trimix dive in 250' range.
+For the last day, we will be conducting a single dive on a wreck in the 300' neighborhood.

 Students that complete the requirements of the program will receive the TDI Advanced Trimix certification.
 However, participation in the program is no guarantee of successful completion and getting a certification card.
 Divers must earn their certification, by meeting all of the TDI requirements, including a written final exam.

-The class text will be the TDI Trimix Manual.
+The class texts will be the TDI Advanced Trimix Manual, and Steve Lewis' book on risk management, Staying Alive.
 Student divers will be required to read the text completely prior to the beginning of the class.
 I will mail or deliver the books to you as soon as you register for the class.
-Students will also be required to watch the YouTube video documentary on the Dave Shaw fatality, The Last Dive of Dave Shaw, in advance of the class. http://www.youtube.com/watch?v=mF4iFJ-G74o An analysis of this accident will be made during the lectures.
+Students will also be required to do some additional reading, as well as watch a couple of online videos.
+I want you to show up prepared, and comfortable.

-This class is not for everyone.
+This class is simply not for everyone.
 The diving is serious, and dangerous.
-Students need to be responsible, serious, and committed to managing the very real risks associated with dives like these.
-Diving deep on Trimix is inherently dangerous, you need to be prepared, and you have been warned.
+Students need to be committed to managing the very real risks associated with dives like these.
+To sign up for this class, you need to convince me that you are experienced, serious, mature, and humble.
+Diving deep on Trimix is inherently dangerous, you need to be prepared, and this is your warning.

 - Students must have dive accident insurance.

-- Students must possess a level of physical fitness and mental maturity suitable for the pressures of diving in the wreck environment to a depth of 330 fsw.
+- Students must possess a level of physical fitness and mental maturity suitable for the physical and psychological pressures of diving in the wreck environment to a depth of 330 fsw.

-- I will only accept students for this class that I am familiar with, and I have personally been diving with.
+- For reasons that I am sure you will understand, I will only accept students for this class that I am familiar with, or come highly recommended.

 Please feel free to get back to me at any time with questions.

-- Properly marked Double cylinders with a manifold are the only primary cylinder setup for deep diving.
-You will need cylinders with volumes appropriate for dives planned to 300’, considering your individual SAC rate.
-You will also need two single cylinders set up as side slung tanks.
-Cylinders can be rented for this course in Florida, if you like.
+- You will need main cylinders with volumes appropriate for dives planned to 300’, considering your individual SAC rate.
+You will also need two deco cylinders, and Aluminum 40's will not suffice.
+Cylinders can be rented for this course in Florida, through me for $75 for the 3 days.

 - You will need a Primary and a Backup regulator on your Bottom Mix Supply, with one long (6') second stage regulator LP hose, and a necklace to hold your Backup second stage in place.
 You will need two deco gas regulators, with SPG, at least one O2 clean.